jasonvriends/azure-quickstart/6-bonus/teXXmo/README.md

    * **az iot hub monitor-events --hub-name** <hub_name>
 4. Press the teXXmo Azure IoT button and confirm the message was received by the Azure IoT hub.

+# Step 6: Modify the Azure IoT Hub Function App as desired.

+1. Browse to the **Resource Group** containing your **Azure IoT Hub**.
+2. Select the **texxmo** App Service.
+3. Select the function **IoTHub_EventHub1**.
+4. Modify the code as required to take your desired action for when the teXXmo Azure IoT button is trigger.